-- O adds one or more lines directly to the output before the address: - inserted "text" never appears in sed's pattern space - cannot be used with a range address; can only be used with the single-line and setof-lines address types text
+- adds one or more lines directly to the output before theaddress: - inserted -text never appears in sed's pattern space - O cannot be used with a range address; can only be used with the single-line and setof-lines address types

+Syntax:

 [address] i\

+text

 Append Command: a

-- O adds one or more lines directly to the output after the address: - Similar to the insert command (i), append cannot be used with a range address. - Appended "text" does not appear in sed's pattern space.
+• adds one or more lines directly to the output after theaddress:

+O Similar to the insert command (i), append cannot be used with a range address.

+• Appended -text does not appear in sed's pattern space.

+Syntax:

 [address] a\

 text

 Change Command: c

-- replaces an entire matched line with new text - accepts four address types: - O single-line, set-of-line, range, and nested addresses.
+• replaces an entire matched line with new text

+• accepts four address types:

+• single-line, set-of-line, range, and nested addresses.

+Syntax:

 [address1[,address2]] c\

 text

 Delete Command: d

-O deletes the entire pattern space
+• deletes the entire pattern space

-O commands following the delete command are ignored since the deleted text is no longer in the pattern space
+• commands following the delete command are ignored since the deleted text is no longer in the pattern space

+Syntax:

 [address1[,address2]] d

 Substitute Command (s)

+Syntax: